skoruba/IdentityServer4.Admin/README.md

 - It is possible to run Admin UI through the docker.

-- Project contain the `docker-compose.vs.debug.yml` and `docker-compose.override.yml` to enable debugging with a seeded environment.
+- Project contains the `docker-compose.vs.debug.yml` and `docker-compose.override.yml` to enable debugging with a seeded environment.
 - The following possibility to get a running seeded and debug-able (in VS) environment:

 ```